yuhsuanko/Capstone/Readme.md

-# GenAI-Driven ED Admission Prediction
+# Applications of Generative AI in Emergency Department Admission Evaluation

-This repository contains the code and documentation for our UChicago Applied Data Science Capstone project:
+This repository contains the code and documentation for our UChicago Applied Data Science Capstone project.
-**"Applications of Generative AI in Emergency Department Admission Evaluation."**

 ## Project Overview